elygeo/coseis/readme.txt

         ./configure.py

-    Larger systems with batch schedulers (such as PBS or LoadLeveler) generally require custom configuration to specify system resources, compiler options, and scheduler scripts.
+    Systems with batch schedulers (such as PBS or LoadLeveler) generally require custom configuration to specify system resources, compiler options, and scheduler scripts.
 If SORD has already been configured for your system you can use one of the included configurations.
 For example, for the TeraGrid Ranger system at TACC, run::